 A brain injury can be caused by any type of blow to the head–regardless of whether the skull and brain are penetrated.
 It’s also possible to sustain a brain injury without trauma.
 Some types of brain damage are caused by exposure to toxic substances or even poisoning.

 The brain is the organ responsible for sending signals throughout the body.
 Therefore, the impact of a brain injury can manifest in different parts of the body.
-Contact our St. Petersburg law office today at (727) 796-8282 for a free case consultation.
+Contact our St. Petersburg law office today or call Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers at (727) 349-1728 for a free case consultation.